Cloudera-Boot-Camps/venus-june-2017/spark/README.md

 for the smaller tables directly from Oracle and tranform the datatypes and join them together with the measurements table by broadcasting the smaller tables.

-There is also an equivalent python spark script.
+There is also an equivalent python spark script [here] (../spark.py)